t-gummer/RADins/README.md

 ## Compatability

+`fwdSlash` was built for use on a Windows operating system.

-While the add-in was designed with Windows in mind, this packages also has the potential to work on other operating systems by vitue of the [`clipr`](https://github.com/mdlincoln/clipr) package.
-It’s utility on Mac and Linux is reduced due the fact that their file paths use forwardslashes and by default which makes copied file paths already compatable immediately in R.
+It also has the potential to work on Mac or Linux by vitue of the [`clipr`](https://www.r-pkg.org/pkg/clipr) package.
+It is however less useful on these operating systems than Windows due to the fact that their file paths use forwardslashes.